What Does it Take to Be a Tutor?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Types of Tutors
+Types of Tutor Jobs

 - Corporate Tutor